Shevchenko Scientific Society

 The board and members of the Shevchenko Scientific Society celebrating the 100th anniversary of the publication of Ivan Kotliarevsky's Eneida, Lviv, 31 October 1898: Sitting in the first row: Mykhaylo Pavlyk, Yevheniya Yaroshynska, Natalia Kobrynska, Olha Kobylianska, Sylvester Lepky, Andriy Chaykovsky, Kost Pankivsky.
-In the second row: Ivan Kopach, Volodymyr Hnatiuk, Osyp Makovej, Mykhailo Hrushevsky, Ivan Franko, Oleksandr Kolessa, Bohdan Lepky.
+In the second row: Ivan Kopach, Volodymyr Hnatiuk, Osyp Makovej, Mykhailo Hrushevsky, Ivan Franko, Oleksander Kolessa, Bohdan Lepky.
 Standing in the third row: Ivan Petrushevych, Filaret Kolessa, Yossyp Kyshakevych, Ivan Trush, Denys Lukianovych, Mykola Ivasyuk.

-The Shevchenko Scientific Society (Наукове товариство імені Т.Шевченка в Україні), founded in 1873, is a Ukrainian scientific society devoted to the promotion of scholarly research and publication.
+The Shevchenko Scientific Society (Наукове товариство імені Т.Шевченка), founded in 1873, is a Ukrainian scientific society devoted to the promotion of scholarly research and publication.

 Unlike the government-funded National Academy of Sciences of Ukraine, the society is a public organization.
-It was reestablished in Ukraine in 1989 during the fall of the Soviet Union, after being exiled from Ukraine since 1940.
+Banned in Ukraine by Soviet authorities after 1940, it reestablished its activities in the country during the fall of the Soviet Union in 1989.
 The society now has branches in several countries around the globe, such as the United States, Canada, Australia, and France.

-The organisation is named after the famous Ukrainian poet, writer, artist, public and political figure, Taras Shevchenko.
+The organisation is named after the famous Ukrainian poet, writer, artist, public and political figure Taras Shevchenko.

 History

+Foundation to World War I

-It was founded in 1873 in Lemberg (today Lviv), at that time the capital of the Austrian crown land of Kingdom of Galicia and Lodomeria, as a literary society devoted to the promotion of Ukrainian language literature initially under the name Shevchenko Society.
-It was established soon after another cultural society, better known as Prosvita (Enlightenment).
-At that time any publication in Ukrainian language was prohibited in the Russian-controlled Ukraine (Little Russia), from the beginning it attracted the financial and intellectual support of writers and patrons of Ukrainian background from the Russian Empire.
-The Shevchenko Scientific Society was created on an idea of a writer Oleksandr Konyskyi and the Shevchenko's contemporary Dmytro Pylchykov with a financial support of Yelyzaveta Myloradovych-Skoropadska.
+It was founded in 1873 in Lemberg (today Lviv), at that time the capital of the Austrian crown land of Kingdom of Galicia and Lodomeria, as a literary society devoted to the promotion of Ukrainian literature, and initially bore the name Shevchenko Society.
+Established soon after another cultural society, Prosvita (Enlightenment), from the very beginning it attracted financial and intellectual support of writers and patrons of Ukrainian background from the Russian Empire, where all publications in Ukrainian language had been prohibited.
+The idea to create the Shevchenko Scientific Society belonged to writer Oleksandr Konyskyi and Shevchenko's contemporary Dmytro Pylchykov, and it received financial support of Yelyzaveta Myloradovych-Skoropadska.

-In 1893, due to the change in its statute the Shevchenko Scientific Society was transformed into a real scholarly multidisciplinary academy of sciences with its periodical the Zapysky NTSh (Notes of the Shevchenko Scientific Society), yet continue to be specialized in the Ukrainian Studies.
-Throughout most of its history it had three sections: history-philosophical, philological, and mathematically-medical-natural scientific.
-Under the presidency of the historian, Mykhailo Hrushevsky, it greatly expanded its activities, contributing to both the humanities and the physical sciences, law and medicine, but most specifically once again it concentrated on Ukrainian studies.
+In 1893 the Shevchenko Scientific Society changed its statute and was transformed into a real scholarly multidisciplinary academy of sciences.
+The society issued its own publication Zapysky NTSh (Notes of the Shevchenko Scientific Society) and continued to be specialized in Ukrainian Studies.
+Throughout most of its history it had three sections: historical-philosophical, philological, and mathematical-medical-natural scientific.
+Under the presidency of historian Mykhailo Hrushevsky, it greatly expanded its activities, contributing to both humanities and physical sciences, law and medicine, but continuing to specialize chiefly on Ukrainian studies.

-At the turn of the century the Cultural and Historical Museum, Mykhailo Hrushevsky and the Society took an interest in the history and the archaeology of Ukraine.
+At the turn of the 20th century, together with the Cultural-Historical Museum, the Society and its head Mykhailo Hrushevsky took an interest in the history and archaeology of Ukraine.
 Leading archaeological experts in this work were Bohdan Janusz, Kateryna Antonovych-Melnyk and Volodymyr Antonovych.

-One of its most prolific contributors was the poet, folklorist, and literary historian Ivan Franko who headed the philological section.
-Also during that period the society created several museums, libraries, and archives.
+One of the society's most prolific contributors was the poet, folklorist and literary historian Ivan Franko, who headed its philological section.
+During that period the society created several museums, libraries, and archives.
 By 1914, several hundred volumes of scholarly research and notices had been published by the society including over a hundred volumes of its Zapysky.